Bearer/bearer/packages/express/README.md

 const app = express()

-// each valueS must be a fonction returning a promise const webhookHandlers = {
+// each value must be a function returning a promise const webhookHandlers = {
   ['integration-name-to_handle']: req =>
     new Promise(() => {